Smart Sustainable Plastic Packaging

 The Challenge marked its completion at the end of March 2025 at an event at the Royal Society.
 The event provided the launchpad for its celebration report, which showcases the impact of the broad portfolio of SSPP projects that are delivering reductions in single-use plastic packaging, scaling up reuse and refill, increasing recycling, and reducing plastic pollution.

-Read the SSPP Challenge Celebration report.
+Read the SSPP Challenge Celebration report, or learn more about the SSPP projects.

 UKCPN is the lead collaboration building partner for the SSPP Challenge.